What Is Content Curation?

-For example, I recently curated some of the best SEO content out there into a post that I called: “How to Learn SEO (NEW Guide)”
+For example, few years ago I curated some of the best SEO content out there into a post that I called: “How to Learn SEO (In Record Time)”

 And because I published this content as a blog post, it has serious staying power.